 The last item is peculiar because some universities require their enrolled students to pay student health insurance within the “tuition and fees.”
 However, the 529 plan rules specifically state that medical expenses and student health fees are not qualified education expenses.

-In general, if the fee is included as required for admission, it is more likely to be accepted as a qualified higher education expense, although that is not always the case (as with health fees).
+In general, if the fee is required for admission, it is more likely to be accepted as a qualified higher education expense, although that is not always the case (as with health fees).

-Are Entertainment Electronics Eligible?
+Are Entertainment Electronics Qualified?
 No

 As stated previously, no headphones, no smartphones, no gaming consoles.
 No televisions, speaker systems, black lights, or lava lamps either!